louisremi/jobs/frontend-developer-designer.md

 -- Expert in HTML5, CSS3 and JavaScript
 -- Knowledge of build tools such as Grunt, Gulp, Bower etc.
--- Excellent communication skills and self-initiative -- Language Skills: fluent English
+-- Excellent communication skills and self-initiative -- Good understanding of software development for sites with unstable infrastructures -- Language Skills: fluent English
 -- Location: Berlin
 #### Nice-to-have